The 1980s

 I don’t remember why I ever plumbed for the Canon…was it because it was white as most video cameras are boring black or regimental grey.
 The one thing about the early days of videography was that JVC had distinctive orange cameras and I loved this, cameras with attitude.

-I stuck it for 6 months before getting a JVC GY-HD100 this was indeed a good move as 100% of my footage was shot on DV so I had no need for the newest additional feature HDV.
+I stuck with the Canon for 6 months before getting a JVC GY-HD100 this was indeed a good move as 100% of my footage was shot on DV so I had no need for the newest additional feature HDV.
 This was one of JVCs water shed camcorders…anyone who bought it for HDVwork felt cheated with the 720 25P only later models included 50P.

 I on the other hand bought it solely for DV work and it produced some superb pictures.
 JVC so far have never let me down the pictures from this camera were clean and punchy.
 JVC had really thought about this camera even to the extent of supplying not only an on board head phone but surprisingly a spare headphone jack socket, so simple but how many times in a news situation would it have been useful to have 2 H/P sockets for the soundman to plug into as well as yourself.
 It also had a Fujinon 16x manual focus lens.